Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

 - polling, periodically check if some status flag is raised in the device to signal that some data is ready to be taken.
 Better suited for fast devices (i.e. low wait time) since polling too much is going to waste many cycles.
 - interrupt, the device itself raises an interrupt when there is some operation to be done.
 Better to use with slower devices (i.e. that require longer wait) because it requires a switch to kernel mode to be handled by an Interrupt Service Routine (ISR).

-Interrupts can have very high overhead for trivial tasks (e.g. send bytes of data to a device) so for some application it is better to allow the device to directly access the memory and grab the data itself
+Interrupts can have very high overhead for trivial tasks (e.g. send bytes of data to a device) so for some application it is better to allow the device to directly access the memory and grab the data itself.
 This is done using DMA (Direct Memory Access), that manages the communication process with the device and interrupt the CPU only when the data transfer is completed.

 ![interrupt_with_and_without_DMA](assets/interrupt_with_and_without_DMA.png)